Registration and First Year Information

-We recommend that you read the information provided in the Guide to First Year to help plan your course selection for your first semester as well as to learn about services and supports available at MUN.
+We recommend that you review the First Year Information online to help plan your course selection for your first semester as well as to learn about services and supports available at MUN.

 Please feel free to contact an Academic Advisor or another representative from Memorial if you need any assistance regarding your course selection.
 Email firstname.lastname@example.org and request an Academic Advisor to contact you.
 Please include your student number and your intended program of study in your email.

 You may change your schedule through Memorial Self-Service after you have completed your initial registration.
 Keep in mind that, once you drop a course, you may not be able to add it to your schedule again should another student register for the available space.
 Also, if you drop a course that is a co-requisite of another course in your schedule, the other course will also be dropped.

 If you have concerns about registration or changing your schedule, please do not hesitate to contact the Academic Advising Centre at (709) 864-8801 or email@example.com.
 To learn how to book an appointment with an academic advisor please visit the Academic Advising Centre website.